 Continuing Education .
 Classes

-Watercolor Landscapes will introduce the foundations of working with watercolor paints in the studio environment.
+Watercolor landscapes will introduce the foundations of working with watercolor paints in the studio environment.
 Watercolor painting makes use of transparent washes and in doing so allows for a bright image.
 A painting made with watercolor paints uses the white paper as a mirror to reflect and capture a luminous quality.
 Topics discussed and demonstrated in class are color theory, paint application, painting techniques, and paint manipulation.
 Each example will incorporate a new color theory lesson and a painting technique.
 You will be shown how to paint elements found in the landscape such as skies, rural and cosmopolitan environments, trees, and water.
 Many small quick paintings and fast dry time permits for a wide range of tricks and topics to explore.
-Almost all of the paintings are guided with a step by step process from beginning to end.
+Almost all paintings are guided with a step by step process from beginning to end.
 Both group and individual attention will aid in your painting’s focus and direction.
 The beginner and novice painter will be encouraged.

 Terry J. Clark II earned his MFA in Painting from Kent State University in 2004 and his BFA from the Cleveland Institute of Art in 2002.
 Terry’s artwork has been featured at the Cleveland Museum of Art, Ingenuity Festival, CSU Art Gallery, and is included in the MetroHealth art collection.
 Terry has taught studio art classes at both Cleveland State University and the Cleveland Institute of Art since 2008.
 Terry paints with both acrylic and watercolor paints.
 He also makes sculpture from found objects.
 His subject matter inspiration comes from earth science and the natural environment.
 The concepts of natural light, optics, and color are reoccurring themes found in his artwork.